Safia Juuko Nalule: Career

 Prior to that, between 2005 and 2006, she served as a Commissioner with the Constitutional Review Commission under the Ugandan Ministry of Justice and Constitutional Affairs.
 She was also a Councillor with the then Kampala City Council between 1997 and 2006.
 From 1996 to 2005, she worked as the Executive Director of Disabled Women Network and Resource Organisation in Uganda (DWNRO).

 She has served as board member on the National Union of Disabled Persons of Uganda (NUDIPU) from 2015 to date, and for the Uganda Women's Network (UWONET) between 1990 and 1997.

 In 2017, she was the chairperson of the Human Rights Committee.
 As a female legislator in the tenth parliament of Uganda, she was a member of Uganda Women Parliamentary Association (UWOPA) as well as vice chairperson on the Appointments Committee.
-She is listed as a member of the Committee on East African Community Affairs.
+She was listed as a member of the Committee on East African Community Affairs.